oraclebase/vagrant/rac/ol7_183/README.md

 ## Required Software

+I've completed RAC installations using this method on the following host operating systems.

+* Windows 10
+* Oracle Linux 7
+* macOS Mojave

 Download and install the following software.
 If you can't figure out this step, you probably shouldn't be considering a RAC installation.

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)